zoraite/twitter-analysis-scalding/README.md

 Generate the "fat jar"
 =======================
 git clone twitter-analysis-scalding

 sbt assembly

-After that, the scripts *.sh in bin/ can be executed.
-Recalling you may have to set up the hadoop on the scripts.
+After that, the jar will be created on target/scala-2.10/twitter-analysis-scalding-*.jar.
+Scripts *.sh in bin/ can be now executed.
+Recalling you may have to set up the hadoop on the scripts -- BIN="hadoop"